prometheus/prometheus/docs/querying/operators.md

 * `<=` (less-or-equal)

 Comparison operators are defined between scalar/scalar, vector/scalar, and vector/vector value pairs.
-By default they filter.
+By default they filter: for example, the value of `x > 10` will be `x` if its value is more than 10, or no result if not.
 Their behavior can be modified by providing `bool` after the operator, which will return `0` or `1` for the value rather than filtering.

 **Between two scalars**, the `bool` modifier must be provided and these